 To learn more, read this case study on Seven Kingdoms Mart and how they promoted their dropshipping business on Instagram.

 Instagram is full of fantastic photos from both beginner and professional photographers.

-If you have the eye for photography or exceptional graphic design skill, you can sell your photos on Instagram.
+If you have an eye for photography or exceptional graphic design skill, you can sell your photos on Instagram.

-It’s up to you if you want to sell rights, print them as posters, or just sell digital copies of your drawings, paintings, animations and so on.
+It’s up to you if you want to sell usage rights, print them as posters, or just sell digital copies of your drawings, paintings, animations, and so on.

 Forbes featured photographer Daniel Arnold’s story in 2014.

 At that time, Arnold had about 22k followers and decided to put all his Instagram photos for sale on the eve of his 34th birthday.
 He priced a 4×6 print of any of his Instagram images for $150, even if he hasn’t really sold any of his images professionally.

 24 hours after announcing the sale, he has sold $15k worth of prints and extended the sale.

 Learn all about hashtags.
 Mastering hashtags is the secret to reaching the right audience for your products.

 Or you can also visit Instaprints to buy or sell images.